-AM - Charles Darwin Research Station (Santa Cruz) and transfer to Baltra airport
+AM - Charles Darwin Research Station (Santa Cruz)

 The dinghies will bring you to the touristic pier of Puerto Ayora, from where you will be brought to the Charles Darwin Research Station and the headquarters of the Galapagos National Park Service, from which biological research and indispensable conservation management of this unique but vulnerable archipelago are directed.
 You will be taken on an educational stroll where your most memorable visit will be that of the successful breeding centre and the enclosure of the Galapagos giant tortoises.